RadeonOpenCompute/ROCm_Documentation/Archived_Documentation/Installation.rst

-Question: What are the available options other than the --usecase in the amdgpu-install script?
+*What are the available options other than the --usecase in the amdgpu-install script?*

-Ans: The following command lists all possible options users can provide in the amdgpu-install script.
+The following command lists all possible options users can provide in the amdgpu-install script.

 ::

                $ sudo amdgpu-install --help

-Question: How to check if the kernel module is installed successfully?
+*How to check if the kernel module is installed successfully?*

-Ans:  Type the following command on the system.
+Type the following command on the system.

 ::